 Several techniques are currently used to control traffic filtering of DoS attacks.
-Among those, one of the most common is to inject unicast route advertisements corresponding to a destination prefix being attacked.
+Among those, one of the most common is to inject unicast route advertisements corresponding to a destination prefix being attacked (commonly known as remote triggered blackhole RTBH).
 One variant of this technique marks such route advertisements with a community that gets translated into a discard Next-Hop by the receiving router.
 Other variants attract traffic to a particular node that serves as a deterministic drop point.